slowernews/wisdom-tldr/chapters/chapter_2_groups.md

----
 ## On generosity and incentives

 > *"No one has ever become poor by giving."
 -- Anne Frank [1929]*

-> *"A bit of fragrance clings to the hand that gives flowers." (...)
-"A candle loses nothing by lighting another candle."
--- vox populi*

 No one on their deathbed has ever regretted giving too much away.